valentincanonical/diy-microcloud/README.md

 Otherwise, you can try [this workaround](https://github.com/canonical/multipass/issues/495#issuecomment-448461250).

 **If you can't get it to work on your machine, please consider going for cloud virtual machines.**
-To set it up before the workshop, refer to [the next step instructions](./step-01-prepare-bare-nodes.md#option-b-ec2-aws-virtual-machines).
+To set it up before the workshop, refer to [the next step's instructions](./step-01-prepare-bare-nodes.md#option-b-ec2-aws-virtual-machines).
 <!-- TODO: also add the DNS workaround -->
 <!--